Artificial-Noise-Aided Secure Near-Field MIMO With Fluid Antenna Systems: Numerical Results and Discussion

 \section{Numerical Results and Discussion}

-Numerical results are presented for the proposed AN-aided PLS scheme in near-field FA--MIMO.
-Uniform linear arrays (ULAs) are deployed at the BS (Alice), the legitimate user (Bob), and the eavesdropper (Eve), with their array-center boresights aligned on a common line.
-Unless otherwise stated, the geometric configuration follows \cite{zhang2024physical} and is illustrated in Fig.~\ref{coordination_figure}: Bob and Eve are located at the same azimuth angle of \(45^{\circ}\), equipped with FPA arrays of sizes \(N_{\text u}=8\) and \(N_{\text e}=8\), and placed at radial distances \(d_{\text U}=15\,\mathrm{m}\) and \(d_{\text E}=5\,\mathrm{m}\) from the base-station array center.
-All ULAs adopt half-wavelength spacing, so for a given number of antennas the effective apertures are \(D_{\mathrm A}=(N_{\mathrm t}-1)\lambda/2\) at Alice and \(D_{\mathrm B}=(N_{\mathrm u}-1)\lambda/2\), \(D_{\mathrm E}=(N_{\mathrm e}-1)\lambda/2\) at Bob and Eve, respectively.
+Numerical results are presented to characterize the operating regimes of the proposed AN-aided secure NF FA--MIMO design under different aperture sizes, transmit-power regions, propagation geometries, channel conditions, and implementation settings.
+Uniform linear arrays (ULAs) are deployed at the BS (Alice), the legitimate user (Bob), and the potential eavesdropper (Eve), with their array-center boresights aligned on a common line.
+Unless otherwise stated, the geometric configuration follows \cite{zhang2024physical} and is illustrated in Fig.~\ref{coordination_figure}: Bob and Eve are located at the same azimuth angle of \(45^{\circ}\), equipped with FPA arrays of sizes \(N_{\mathrm u}=8\) and \(N_{\mathrm e}=8\), and placed at radial distances \(d_{\mathrm B}=15\,\mathrm{m}\) and \(d_{\mathrm E}=5\,\mathrm{m}\) from the base-station array center.
+At Alice, the FPA baseline adopts half-wavelength spacing, so its transmit aperture is \(D_{\mathrm A}=(N_{\mathrm t}-1)\lambda/2\).
+For a fair comparison, the FA rail is configured to have the same overall aperture, i.e., \((L-1)d_{\mathrm{port}}=D_{\mathrm A}\).
+Bob and Eve use half-wavelength FPA arrays, with \(D_{\mathrm B}=(N_{\mathrm u}-1)\lambda/2\) and \(D_{\mathrm E}=(N_{\mathrm e}-1)\lambda/2\).
+To relate the numerical setup to practical circuit-controlled FAS hardware, we consider a pixel-based FAS implementation, where the antenna-state reconfiguration time is at the microsecond level under FPGA-based electronic control~\cite{zhang2024PRA}.
+In addition, the PIN-switch bias for each active port is on the order of \(1.33\,\mathrm{V}\) and \(10\,\mathrm{mA}\), corresponding to a switching-control power of about \(13.3\,\mathrm{mW}\) per active switch.
+Hence, compared with mechanical or liquid-driven implementations, the practical reconfiguration overhead is mainly a modest electronic control cost.
 The noise power is \(\sigma^{2}=-105\,\mathrm{dBm}\), the number of data streams is \(K=4\), and the number of RF chains at the transmitter is \(N_{\mathrm{RF}}=8\).
+For the staged pruning procedure, the pruning ratio and the minimum pruning batch size are set to \(\eta=0.2\) and \(m_{\min}=1\), respectively, throughout all simulations.
 All performance metrics are averaged over 100 independent realizations of the beamforming matrices and AN vectors, whose entries are initialized as independent complex Gaussian samples.